-Non-signatory Greece says that it shares humanitarian concerns over cluster munitions but cannot accede to the convention due to national security concerns.
-Greece has abstained from voting on a key annual United Nations (UN) resolution promoting the convention in December 2020.
-It participated as an observer in a meeting of the convention in 2016.
+Non-signatory Greece says that it shares humanitarian concerns over cluster munitions but cannot accede to the Convention on Cluster Munitions due to national security considerations.
+Greece abstained from voting on the key annual United Nations (UN) resolution promoting the convention in December 2021.
+It last participated in a meeting of the convention in 2016.

-Greece states that it has never used cluster munitions.
-Greece has produced and imported cluster munitions and possesses a stockpile but has not provided information on the quantities and types stockpiled.
+Greece states that it has never used cluster munitions, though it has produced and imported them.
+Greece possesses cluster munitions, but has not provided information on the quantities and types stockpiled.

 The Hellenic Republic (Greece) has not acceded to the Convention on Cluster Munitions.

-Greece has provided several reasons for not acceding to the convention, including national security concerns, the cost of stockpile destruction, and positions of neighboringcountries.
+Greece has provided several reasons for not acceding to the convention, including national security considerations, the possible cost of stockpile destruction, and the positions of neighboringcountries.
 In 2016, Greece told the Monitor that “compelling reasons of national defense and issues of operational and financial planning” meant that it could not accede to the convention “in the short term.”

-Greece participated in two conferences of the Oslo Process that developed the convention text, in Lima in May 2007 and Vienna in December 2007, but attended the negotiations in Dublin in May 2008 only as an observer and did not sign the Convention on Cluster Munitions when it was opened for signature in December 2008.
+Greece participated in two conferences of the Oslo Process that developed the convention text, in Lima in May 2007 and Vienna in December 2007.
+However, it attended the negotiations in Dublin in May 2008 only as an observer and did not sign the Convention on Cluster Munitions when it opened for signature in December 2008.

-Greece participated as an observer in the convention’s Sixth Meeting of States Parties in Geneva in September 2016, which marked its first and to date only attendance at a meeting of the convention.
-It was invited to, but did not attend, the first part of the Second Review Conference held virtually in November 2020.
+Greece participated as an observer at the convention’s Sixth Meeting of States Parties in Geneva in September 2016, which marked its first and, to date, only attendance at a meeting of the convention.
+Greece was invited to, but did not attend, the convention’s Second Review Conference held in November 2020 and September 2021.

-Greece abstained from voting on a UN General Assembly (UNGA) resolution urging states outside the Convention on Cluster Munitions to “join as soon as possible” in December 2020.
-It has abstained from the vote on this annual UNGA resolution promoting the convention since it was first introduced in 2015.
+In December 2021, Greece abstained from voting on a United Nations General Assembly (UNGA) resolution urging states outside the Convention on Cluster Munitions to “join as soon as possible.”
+Greece has abstained from the vote on this annual UNGA resolution promoting the convention since it was first introduced in 2015.

-Greece is a State Party to the Mine Ban Treaty.
-Greece is also party to the Convention on Conventional Weapons (CCW).
+Greece is party to the Mine Ban Treaty and the Convention on Conventional Weapons (CCW).